wazuh/wazuh-documentation/source/upgrade-guide/legacy/upgrading-wazuh-agent.rst

 Upgrading the Wazuh agent
 =========================

-Follow these steps to update the Wazuh v1.x agent to the Wazuh v2.x agent:
+Follow these steps to update the Wazuh  agent v1.x to the Wazuh agent v2.x:

 .. tabs::